projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 All defined functions shall be used, either called explicitly or indirectly via the address.
 Otherwise, the function shall be removed.
 The following case is an exception: Some extra functions may be kept in order to provide a more complete library of APIs.
-These functions may be implemented but not used currently.
+These functions may be implemented but not used.
 These functions will come in handy in the future.
 In this case, these functions may remain.

 Compliant example::